Forward utility and market adjustments in relative investment-consumption games of many players: The finite player forward optimisation game

-One can see that the PDE given by \eqref{eq:SPDE-step01-consumption} depends on the two unknown functions $U$ and $V$, and thus makes for an under-determined system.
-Hence, Assumption \ref{ass:form-of-g-n-player} is essential to ensure that the equation is solvable for the unique Nash equilibrium to be given later in \eqref{eq:Nash-pi-n-player-consumption}--\eqref{eq:Nash-c-n-player-consumption}.
-At the same time we have to assume the $\kappa$ to be constant among the whole population in order to get a solution for the Nash equilibria.

-\begin{theorem} Let the conditions of Proposition \ref{prop:BestResponses-n-playerGame-average-n-1-consumption} hold for all agents $i\in\{1,\dots,n\}$.
+One can see that the PDE \eqref{eq:SPDE-step01-consumption} depends on the two unknown functions $U$ and $V$, and thus makes for an under-determined system.
+Hence, Assumption \ref{ass:form-of-g-n-player} is essential to ensure that the equation is solvable for the unique Nash equilibrium.
+At the same time we have to assume $\kappa$ to be constant across the whole population in order to get a solution for the Nash equilibria. \begin{theorem} Let the conditions of Proposition \ref{prop:BestResponses-n-playerGame-average-n-1-consumption} hold for all agents $i\in\{1,\dots,n\}$.
 Assume furthermore that agents have separable power factor form forward maps $U^i,V^i$ with initial conditions.

 as in \eqref{eq:Solution Postulation-consumption}-\eqref{eq:Solution Postulation-consumption-V}.
 Define the quantities